U.S. flag

 The diagnosis of EZH2-related overgrowth is established in a proband by identification of a heterozygous germline EZH2 pathogenic (or likely pathogenic) variant on molecular genetic testing (see Table 1).

-Note: Per ACMG variant interpretation guidelines, the terms "pathogenic variants" and "likely pathogenic variants" are synonymous in a clinical setting, meaning that both are considered diagnostic and both can be used for clinical decision making.
-Reference to "pathogenic variants" in this section is understood to include any likely pathogenic variants.
+Note: (1) Per ACMG/AMP variant interpretation guidelines, the terms "pathogenic variant" and "likely pathogenic variant" are synonymous in a clinical setting, meaning that both are considered diagnostic and can be used for clinical decision making [Richards et al 2015].
+Reference to "pathogenic variant" in this GeneReview is understood to include likely pathogenic variants.
+(2) Identification of a heterozygous EZH2 variant of uncertain significance does not establish or rule out the diagnosis.

-Molecular genetic testing approaches can include a combination of single-gene testing, multigene panel testing, and comprehensive genomic testing (exome sequencing, exome array, genome sequencing):
+Molecular genetic testing approaches can include a combination of gene-targeted testing (multigene panel) and comprehensive genomic testing (exome sequencing, genome sequencing) depending on the phenotype.

 For an introduction to multigene panels click here.
 More detailed information for clinicians ordering genetic tests can be found here.